Tuesday, June 9

 Metro Routes

-We also recommend using MyRide OMA to track a bus in real time, plan trips and check any news or alerts about routes or service.
-You can even receive notifications about your specific routes or bus stops.
+- We recommend using MyRide OMA to plan your trip, track a bus in real time and check any news or alerts about routes or service.

 Metro Flex